Bio

 About My Work

-My paintings are portals, invitations to step into transformation, paradox, and the unseen.
-Rooted in spirituality, emotion, and the feminine source of creation, they are meant to be felt as much as seen.
-They are a balm for the spirit.
+My paintings open pathways into transformation and the unseen, inviting a felt experience of spirit and becoming.
+Rooted in the feminine source of creation, they are meant to be felt as much as seen, holding space for the meeting of inner and outer worlds.

-Through layered acrylics, intuitive movement, and symbolic imagery, I create compositions that confront dualities: chaos and order, shadow and light, grounding and transcendence.
-Each piece begins in stillness and unfolds through color, gesture, and inner guidance.
-I approach the canvas as a collaborator, following where the energy wants to go.
-Painting is both a surrender and a declaration, a living conversation with the divine, the earth, and the unseen energy that binds them.
+I paint with layered acrylics, intuitive movement, and symbolic imagery.
+Within this process, chaos and order coexist, shadow and light, grounding and transcendence.
+Each piece begins in stillness, then unfolds through color, gesture, and inner guidance.
+For me, painting is both surrender and declaration, a living conversation with the divine, the earth, and the energy that connects them.

-These personal experiences and practices carry forward into my collections.
-Each reflects a facet of a larger vision: art that reconnects us to emotional wisdom, spiritual depth, and creative truth.
+Each collection reveals a facet of a larger vision, guiding us back to emotional wisdom, spiritual depth, and creative truth.

 About the Artist

-Originally from the Pacific Northwest, Darcy now lives and creates in Southern Utah with her husband and two children.
-She holds a B.A. in Art Education and a Master’s in Curriculum and Instruction and has been teaching and exhibiting her work since 2005.
-Her studies gave her a strong foundation in the visual arts, but her deepest growth has come through cultivating her own voice and lived experience.
+Originally from the Pacific Northwest, she now lives and creates in Southern Utah with her husband and two children.
+She holds a B.A. in Art Education and a Master’s in Curriculum and Instruction and has been exhibiting her work since 2005.
+While her studies gave her a strong foundation, her deepest growth has come from her own voice and lived experience.

-Her paintings have been exhibited across the Pacific Northwest and Intermountain West and are held in private collections nationally and abroad.
-Select works are available through the Northwest Museum of Arts & Culture’s Art Source program, locally at Gallery 873, and at venues in Southern Utah.
+Her work has been exhibited across the Pacific Northwest and Intermountain West and is held in collections nationally and abroad.
+Select pieces are available through the Northwest Museum of Arts & Culture’s Art Source program and through venues in Southern Utah.

-For private viewings, custom workshops, or creative collaborations, feel free to reach out directly.
+For private viewings, commissions, or collaborations, please reach out directly.